Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - table: `string`
-  >the name of the table to be altered
+  >The name of the table to be altered.

 - document: `object`
-  >an object containing the data to be inserted
+  >An object containing the data to be inserted.

 Return type: `number`